SpyterDev/BloxAdder/README.md

 In your Applications folder create a new folder call BloxAdder, and for there you can add subfolder and files that will copy into Roblox.app/Contents/Resources.

-An example of the program works:
+An example of the program copies files:

 ```/Application/BloxAdder/ExtraContent/places/Mobile.rblx -> /Applications/Roblox.app/ExtraContent/places/Mobile.rblx```